-With a drop in input voltage, or with an increase in load current, the buck may reach a limit where, even with the PFET switch on 100% of the time, the output voltage drops below the desired output voltage.
-At this limit, the buck transitions to a mode where the PFET switch stays on 100% of the time.
+With a drop in input voltage, or with an increase in load current, the buck may reach a limit where, even with the pFET switch on 100% of the time, the output voltage drops below the desired output voltage.
+At this limit, the buck transitions to a mode where the pFET switch stays on 100% of the time.
 When the input conditions change again and the required duty cycle falls, the buck immediately restarts PWM regulation without allowing overshoot on the output voltage.

-Active Pull-Down Resistors
+Active Pull-Downs

-All regulators have optional, factory programmable, active pull-down resistors discharging the respective output capacitors when the regulators are disabled.
+All regulators have optional, factory-programmable, active pulldown resistors discharging the respective output capacitors when the regulators are disabled.
 The pull-down resistors are connected between VOUTx and AGND.
 Active pull-downs are disabled when the regulators are turned on.
-The typical value of the pull-down resistor is 600 Ω for the LDO and 75 Ω for each buck.
+The typical value of the pull-down resistor is 600 Ω for the LDO and 75 Ω for the bucks.
 Figure 46 shows the activation timings for the active pull-downs during regulator activation and deactivation.